MengLinMaker/React-Native-Simple-Camera/README.md

 # React-Native-Simple-Camera
-A simple camera app using react-native
+A simple camera app using react-native.